 It is important to understand that most companies and large government agencies never planned their IT enterprise; rather, it “just grew” over time.
 As the IT environment grew as we built “stovepipe” solutions all over the enterprise, nobody (of authority) ever stopped and said, “Wait a minute – we need to optimize and tune this environment so that we can reuse that which we’ve already done.”
 As a result, our IT environments have grown like weeds that go untreated in a garden.
 After some time the flowers (applications) can’t grow or survive anymore and the weeds (redundancy and needless dependencies) are ruling the garden.

-Most current IT environments are plagued by excessive levels of data redundancy, process redundancy, technology (software/hardware/middleware) redundancy, massive data quality problems, extended IT development life-cycles, high project failure rates and applications that are so convoluted that they are almost impossible to adapt to changing business needs.
+Most current IT environments are plagued by excessive levels of data redundancy, process redundancy, technology (software/hardware/middleware) redundancy, massive data quality problems, extended IT development life cycles, high project failure rates, and applications that are so convoluted that they are almost impossible to adapt to changing business needs.

 Many IT environments have a budget in the billions of dollars annually.
 Yet these same companies just assume it will just take care of itself.
 Any quality information management professional knows that Data Does Not Manage Itself.